 Decisions on all salary adjustments must be implemented in accordance with legislative requirements.
-Colleges and divisions are also responsible for insuring compliance with all applicable federal and state rules and regulations regarding compensation.
+Colleges and divisions are also responsible for ensuring compliance with all applicable federal and state rules and regulations regarding compensation.

 Each year as part of the budget planning process, the University of Houston will prepare a salary budget that specifies the average increase amount, if any, to be given to employees during the fiscal year.
 The salary budget will be based on a comparison of the university's pay rates to external salary survey data, as well as the salary budgets projected by other peer and comparison organizations.
 The salary budget will reflect dollars available to fund general and/or merit increases.

 University of Houston policies permit the awarding of merit increases on a semi-annual basis to be effective on September 1.
-Only benefits-eligible employees who have completed six month of continuous employment at the University as of the effective date of the merit program are eligible to receive a merit increase.
+Only benefits-eligible employees who have completed six months of continuous employment at the university as of the effective date of the merit program are eligible to receive a merit increase.

 Merit increases are based on an employee's documented job performance and are intended to reward individual performance, increased productivity, improved quality, and/or reduced costs.
 To be eligible for a merit increase, individuals must have a current performance appraisal on file in the Human Resources Department.

 Whenever a merit increase program is funded and authorized, the Human Resources Department will prepare and distribute detailed guidelines to college and division business administrators.
 The guidelines will include the authorized merit increase amount, funding requirements, performance level required to be eligible to receive a merit increase, and other program criteria.
 Merit increases must be approved by the Board of Regents prior to their implementation.

 For specific details on Merit Guidelines, click Guidelines.